radiantlogic-v8/documentation-new/documentation/installation/config-promotion.md

 ### Supported Configurations:

+## Supported configurations

+This feature promotes all supported changes to resource configurations (creations, updates or deletions).
+Selective promotion of configurations is currently not supported.
+Below is the list of supported configurations:

 - Data Sources
 - Database Templates
 - Custom Templates
 - Schemas
 - Naming Contexts
 - Caches
-- Global Sync Pipelines
+- Synchronization Pipelines
 - Interception scripts

-### Unsupported Configurations:
+## Unsupported configurations

+Promotion of the following configuration changes is not supported:

-- HDAP replication
+- Inter-cluster Replication
 - Special attributes
 - ACIs
 - Client certificates
 - Password policies
-- FID server schema
+- RadiantOne LDAP schema
-- Datasource connection or credential information
+- Data source connection settings (including credentials)

 **This feature is only supported in:**
 - Helm chart version 1.1.4 and higher.